yousefvand/shellman-ebook/manuscript/basics.md

 1. `` output=`command` ``
 2. `output=$(command)`

-In most references method two is recommended specially for nested command substitutions but for the sake of brevity and consistency, we will use method one (backtick) in this book unless we need nested command substitutions.
+In most references method two is recommended because it is the only one that works with nested command substitutions.
+For the sake of brevity and consistency, we will use method one (backtick) in this book unless we need nested command substitutions (Also to be able to read and understand shell scripts written by others).

 To store results of `ls` command in a variable named `output`: